Martin Serious: Shut up, you shrew! You take it from me and drown your children in the bathtub right now! On the phone!

 - George Galloway is very vocal for his anti-western stance, and his support for people like Saddam, Ahmadinejad...

 - Steve Dahl has also been considered the first shock jock.
-He is known for his anti disco campaigns after being fired when his stations switched to the disco format including blowing up old disco records during a baseball game causing the game to be cancelled and causing many disco stations to switch their format
+He is known for his anti-disco campaigns after being fired when his stations switched to the disco format - which lead to Disco Demolition Night (an event that he seems to view as somewhere between Never Live It Down and Old Shame) wherein he blew up old disco records during a baseball game, causing the game to be cancelled, and which then led to many disco stations to switch their format.
+However, being labeled a shock jock appears to be a Berserk Button for Dahl, along with pointing out the apparent bigotry that fueled Disco Demolition Night, which he blames on a 1996 VH1 documentary about the 1970s.